cyb3rko/InfinityFF-For-Reddit/README.md

 This Fork enables a user to login via the official Reddit Accounts endpoint (no 3P authorize).
 The App will make requests that look like they are coming from the official Reddit App.

+## ⚠️ Warning

+Asking users to input their credentials directly in the app is a big __security risk__.

+I implore everyone who uses this fork and similar projects to look at the commits yourself and reassure that the credentials are not being stolen.

 ---

 <div align="center">